alexanderfurnas/VirtualWorkshop/index.md

 ## When
-JAWS will be held the second and fourth of every month, 2-4pm Eastern time.
+JAWS will be held the first and third Wednesdays of every month, 2-4pm Eastern Time.

 We will also be organizing networking opportunities in conjunction with our panels.
 For JAWS 1, we will offer a trivia game on Wednesday, September 30 starting at 8:00PM ET.
 Feel free to come with a team of your own or come alone and join forces with other JAWS participants!